Ashley Baxter is currently building With Jack. Ashley likes video games, photography and her dog, Indie. She is based in Glasgow, Scotland.

-But the biggest problem that I couldn’t overcome was that buy-to-let didn’t interest me.
-And business 101 is that you should serve an audience you like.
+But the biggest problem that I could never overcome was that buy-to-let didn’t interest me.
+Business 101 is that you should serve an audience you like.
 Insurance didn’t excite me either, but the challenges of the industry did in terms of its prehistoric tech and lack of transparency with consumers.

 That’s why I started With Jack.
-To address the challenges that I believe exist with insurance, but serve an audience that excites me.
+To address the challenges that I believe exist within insurance, but serve an audience that excites me.
 Freelancers in the creative field, like designers and developers.

-Starting Jack wasn’t as straightforward as the first insurance business, which was handed to me after an unfortunate life event.
+Starting With Jack wasn’t as straightforward as I thought it would be.
 Because I didn’t have a book of customers, any contacts in the industry or qualifications, getting started took a long time.

-Years of traveling around the UK, pitching my vision of what I wanted Jack to be.
+Years of traveling around the UK, pitching my vision of what I wanted With Jack to be.
 Years of exploring leads that never panned out.
-Years of hearing, “No thanks” from disinterested insurers.
+Years of hearing, “No, thanks” from disinterested insurers.

 I almost quit.
 I’m glad I didn’t.

-In August of ‘16—after over 2 years of pitching my business—I finally launched With Jack.
+In August of 2016—after over 2 years of pitching my business—I finally launched With Jack.

 That doesn’t mean the hard part is over.
 That’s what this blog is about.
 For documenting my journey bootstrapping a startup in the insurance space as a solo founder.